tobermory/RTX-make-gcc/README.md

 stacks, etc) requires including one RTX source file (`rtx_lib.c`) in the build and link of each application.
 Again, we can do that using gcc/make.

-We make no edits to ANY RTX source file, be it .c or .h, in the library build and in application builds.
+We make no edits to any RTX source file, be it .c or .h, in the library build and in application builds.

 ## Building RTX As A Library